juliagarlor/JaPokemon/README.md

 For this project, we created a Pokémon application, in this application we have 3 sections, Pokedex, Teams and Trainers.
 In Pokedex we are presented with a paginated list of all the names of the pokemons, and clicking on a name shows a detailed view of the pokedex with an image and statistics.
 In Trainers we can create and eliminate pokemon trainers.
 In Teams, we can select a trainer and see their pokemon team, add and / or remove pokemons to that team.

- `--Have fun creating your pokemon team to accompany you on this adventure! _`
+ `Have fun creating your pokemon team to accompany you on this adventure!`

 ## Starting 🚀